SaebAmini/saebamini.github.io/_posts/2018-09-14-good-practices-for-enterprise-integrations-over-the-azure-service-bus.md

 - Scaling and performance.
 Even if you get the locking right, it won't be nowhere near as performant as a proper message queue for high traffic scenarios.
 You'll have a high-write, high-read situation (a lot of messages coming in and a lot of polling) which is very hard to optimize a SQL database table for.

 - Availability and reliability.
-A goods messaging platform like ASB, is highly available and redundantly stores your data.
+A good messaging platform like ASB, is highly available and redundantly stores your data.

 - Filtering, dead lettering, automatic expiry and a myriad of other features that come with ASB.